 S – Situation: Tell the interviewer what you struggle with.

-T – Task: How did it affect your day-to-day job.
+T – Task: How did it affects your day-to-day job.

 A – Action: What steps have you taken to conquer it?